tagohd/mono/Characters/James Redawić/James's Excuse.md

   - What about the "James still remembers you" thing?
 	  - That can still be preserved in this approach!
 However, James now means it as a _threat_ (which Luke / the player does not know, but AL definitely does).
   - What does this mean for the rest of the story?
 	  - Luke killing James definitely wasn't part of James' plans.
 However, Luke is now on his quest to obtain all the artefacts and helps out AL all the same.
-AL finds out James got killed, but continues to assemble the [[SOUL AMPLIFIER]] anyways since he can just use it to resurrect James now.
-If the player has a choice in what to do with the [[SOUL AMPLIFIER]] after defeating AL, the true ending entails using it to resurrect James.
+AL finds out James got killed, but continues to assemble the [[BFS 10000]] anyways since he can just use it to resurrect James now.
+If the player has a choice in what to do with the [[BFS 10000]] after defeating AL, the true ending entails using it to resurrect James.
 Who then snatches it and becomes the new big bad.
 	  - AL is actually not that evil.
 To save James he's definitely done some messed up stuff (like abducting [[Sam Ward|Sam]]) but does it out of love for his husbando.
 And yes, he was definitely morally grey to start out with, but he's like, a respectable type of evil.
 This may also explain why he spares Luke in their first encounter with [[Case Weston|Case]].
 	    James, on the contrary, is now acting purely out of hatred and is just an all-around evil guy.

-sudoMajor: So, are we saying that using the [[SOUL AMPLIFIER]] *doesn't* actually destroy the universe and/or harm Sam?
+sudoMajor: So, are we saying that using the [[BFS 10000]] *doesn't* actually destroy the universe and/or harm Sam?

 [Lun]: Good question.
 How about this: James mainly didn't want AL to try to cast a spell of change fate/resurrection calibre because he thought it would a) just not work and b) be incredibly dangerous and maybe destroy the universe.
-But then AL invented/found the [[SOUL AMPLIFIER]] which theoretically would actually allow one to cast such a powerful spell without destroying the universe.
+But then AL invented/found the [[BFS 10000]] which theoretically would actually allow one to cast such a powerful spell without destroying the universe.
 Since obviously nobody ever tried using it you can't be sure it won't actually destroy the universe, but in theory it should be safe.
 As for harming Sam, no clue.
 AL is definitely still evil enough to harm some innocent person for personal gain.

 [Sudo]: Of course AL is.
 But why would Luke use it if it meant harming Sam or anyone else?